Crops: Cole crops

 - Practice crop hygiene: collect and destroy all stalks and stubble when harvesting the crop to prevent the build-up of subsequent generations.

-Use of insecticides should rarely be necessary for cabbage white butterfly.
+The use of insecticides should rarely be necessary for the cabbage white butterfly.

 Image acknowledgements: NPPC.